Breeding Location:

 Range and Habitat

-Willow Ptarmigan: Ranges from Alaska to Labrador and south to central British Columbia, northern Ontario, and central Quebec; also found in parts of northern Asia and Europe.
+Willow Ptarmigan: Resident from throughout Alaska across northern Canada to Labrador and south across much of British Columbia, into northern Ontario, and central Quebec; also found in parts of northern Asia and Europe.
+Winters in the southern parts of its range.
 Inhabits tundra and thickets with alder and willow trees.

 Breeding and Nesting